Meet the Artist

 Courtney P. Lovett received her BFA in Visual Arts from the University of Maryland, Baltimore County.

-Courtney utilizes her artistic skillset for a variety of mediums and artistic disciplines, including illustration, character design, animation, graphic design, and motion graphics.
-She has collaborated with authors and illustrated children’s books, created logos and product designs for small businesses.
+Courtney has utilized her artistic skillset for a variety of mediums and disciplines, including illustration, character design, animation, graphic design, and motion graphics.

 She gathers much visual inspiration from the iconic creations of Disney who originally motivated her to become an artist.
-She also draws influence from unique styles of creators such as Aaron McGruder, Bryan Konietzko, and the children’s book author and illustrator Vashti Harrison.
-Additionally she is inspired by filmmakers such as Ava DuVernay, Ryan Coogler, Issa Rae, Shonda Rhimes, Lin-Manuel Miranda Damien Chazelle, and many more.
-Her work references fantasy, sci-fi, superhero and anime influences.
+She also draws influence from unique styles of creators such as Glen Keane, Aaron McGruder, Bryan Konietzko, Alberto Mielgo, Torsten Schrank, and author and illustrator Vashti Harrison.
+Additionally, she is inspired by directors and filmmakers such as Ava DuVernay, Ryan Coogler, Issa Rae, Matthew A. Cherry, Shonda Rhimes, Barry Jenkins, Lin-Manuel Miranda, Damien Chazelle, Hayao Miyazaki, and many more.

 When Courtney is not creating stories, she is teaching part-time as a digital art instructor at More Than Conquerors (MTC) Art Studios.
 You can also find her spending time with her loved ones, catching up on her favorite shows and movies, enjoying a good book, or practicing in her sketchbook.